Top of the pageCheck Your Symptoms

 Sexually active teenagers and young adults are at high risk for STIs because they have biological changes during the teen years that increase their risk for getting an STI and they may be more likely to:

-The 2010 Public Health Agency of Canada STI information shows that:
+The 2019 Alberta Health STI annual report shows that:

 It is important to seek treatment if you think you may have an STI or have been exposed to an STI.
 Most health departments, family planning clinics, and STI clinics provide confidential services for the diagnosis and treatment of STIs.
 Early treatment can cure a bacterial STI and prevent complications.